euro-hpc-pl/SpinGlassPEPS.jl/docs/src/sge/params.md

 ```

 # Lattice transformations
-The PEPS tensor network within our package stands out for its remarkable versatility, offering users the ability to undergo diverse transformations to meet distinct computational requirements.
+Our package offers users the ability to undergo diverse transformations of PEPS network to meet distinct computational requirements.
 Notably, users can apply `rotations`, occurring in multiples of $\frac{\pi}{2}$ radians, and `reflections` along various axes.
 These transformations include rotations and reflections around the horizontal (x), vertical (y), diagonal, and antidiagonal axes.
-This comprehensive set of transformations empowers researchers to meticulously adjust the orientation and arrangement of the tensor network, providing the means to optimize it for specific problem-solving strategies or align it with the geometrical considerations of their chosen application domain.

 ```@docs
 all_lattice_transformations